AlexeyPlatkovsky/epub_to_docx/README.md

 The script will iterate through each EPUB file in the `input_files` folder.
 <br>For every file that does not already have a corresponding DOCX file in the results folder, it will:
 <br> 1.
 Read and parse the EPUB file.
-<br> 2.Extract the HTML content from each document item.
+<br> 2.
+Extract the HTML content from each document item.
-<br> 3.Convert the HTML (with formatting preserved) into DOCX format.
+<br> 3.
+Convert the HTML (with formatting preserved) into DOCX format.
-<br> 4.Save the output DOCX file in the results folder using the same base filename as the original EPUB.
+<br> 4.
+Save the output DOCX file in the results folder using the same base filename as the original EPUB.

 ### Monitor the Output: